 CHICAGO -- The Nashville Predators did what they do best Sunday at United Center.

-They delivered another gut-wrenching loss to the Chicago Blackhawks, who were shut out 2-0 by Nashville thanks to a dominant 29 saves by goaltender Pekka Rinne.
-Chicago failed to keep pace with the St. Louis Blues in the race for first place in the Central Division.
+They delivered another gut-wrenching loss to the Chicago Blackhawks, who were shut out 2-0 by Nashville thanks to a dominant 29-save outing by goaltender Pekka Rinne.
+Chicago failed to keep pace with the first-place St. Louis Blues in the race for first place in the Central Division.

 It was the Predators' third win in four games this season against Chicago (41-16-15), which dropped to 10-12-3 against Central Division opponents, its worst record against any division in the NHL.

-"They have a really good team, but we seem to match up against them pretty well," Rinne said after his first shutout of the season.
+"They have a really good team, but we seem to match up against them pretty well," said Rinne, who picked up his first shutout of the season.
 "We have to play a defensive style of hockey against them.
 They have a lot of individuals who can change the momentum and change the game, but that team seems to get the best out of us."

 Rinne, a towering 6-foot-5, 204-pound Finnish goalie, looked like he did prior to hip surgery last spring that led to an infection that kept him out 51 games this season.
 He swallowed up most of the shots that were on target, played the puck well, and withstood a furious few minutes toward the end of the game to keep the Blackhawks scoreless.